 What Ableton is Good at

-Which brings us to what Ableton excels at.
+This brings us to what Ableton excels at.
 In performance, there is little to no software that can rival Live.
-Its capabilities in this setting are simply unmatched, bringing and intuitive workflow that still performs, even in the heat of a live setting.
+Its capabilities in this setting are simply unmatched, bringing an intuitive workflow that still performs, even in the heat of a live setting.